ACCESS-NRI/build-ci/README-DEV.md

 It also indirectly uses:

-* `containers/compilers.json`: This is a structure of all the compilers we want to test against.
+* `[containers/compilers.json`](https://github.com/ACCESS-NRI/build-ci/blob/main/containers/compilers.json): This is a data structure containing all the compilers we want to test against.
-* `containers/models.json`: This is a structure of all the coupled models (and their associated model components) that we want to test against.
+* [`containers/models.json`](https://github.com/ACCESS-NRI/build-ci/blob/main/containers/models.json): This is a data structure containing all the coupled models (and their associated model components) that we want to test against.
-* `containers/Dockerfile.*`: uses these Dockerfiles to create the `base-spack` and `dependency` images.
+* [`containers/Dockefile.base-spack`](https://github.com/ACCESS-NRI/build-ci/blob/main/containers/Dockerfile.base-spack), [`containers/Dockerfile.depdency`](https://github.com/ACCESS-NRI/build-ci/blob/main/containers/Dockerfile.dependency) : uses these Dockerfiles to create the `base-spack` and `dependency` images.

-#### Dependency Image Build Pipeline Outputs
+#### Outputs
+This pipeline creates two docker image outputs:
 * `base-spack` Docker image: Of the form `base-spack-<compiler name><compiler version>-<spack_packages version>:latest`.
 A docker image that contains a `spack` install, `access-nri/spack_packages` repo at the specified version, and a site-wide compiler for spack to use to build dependencies.
 * `dependency` Docker image: Of the form `build-<coupled model>-<compiler name><compiler version>-<spack_packages version>:latest`: A docker image based on the above `base-spack` image, that contains all the model components dependencies (separated by `spack env`s), but not the models themselves.
 The models are added on top of the install in a different pipeline, negating the need for a costly install of the dependencies again (in most cases).

-### I/O for Model Test Pipeline
+### Model Test Pipeline

-#### Model Test Pipeline Inputs
+#### Inputs

 There are no explicit inputs to this workflow.
-The information required is inferred by the model repository that calls the `model-1-build.yml` workflow.
+The information required is inferred by the model repository that calls the [`model-1-build.yml`](https://github.com/ACCESS-NRI/build-ci/blob/main/.github/workflows/model-1-build.yml) workflow.

 However, there are indirect inputs into this pipeline:

 * Appropriate `dependency` Docker images of the form: `ghcr.io/access-nri/build-<coupled model>-<compiler name><compiler version>-<spack_packages version>:latest`.
-* `containers/compilers.json`: This is a structure of all the compilers we want to test against.
+* `[containers/compilers.json`](https://github.com/ACCESS-NRI/build-ci/blob/main/containers/compilers.json): This is a data structure containing all the compilers we want to test against.
-* `containers/models.json`: This is a structure of all the coupled models (and their associated model components) that we want to test against.
+* [`containers/models.json`](https://github.com/ACCESS-NRI/build-ci/blob/main/containers/models.json): This is a data structure containing all the coupled models (and their associated model components) that we want to test against.

-#### Model Test Pipeline Outputs
+#### Outputs

 * `<env>.original.spack.lock`: A `spack.lock` file from the `spack env` associated with the modified model repository (eg. `mom5`), before the installation of the modified model.
-If the install succeeds then then this `spack.lock` file was unmodified during the installation and can be used to recreate this `spack env`.
+If the install succeeds then this `spack.lock` file was unmodified during the installation and can be used to recreate this `spack env`.
 This file is uploaded as an artifact.
 * Optionally, a `<env>.force.spack.lock`: If the installation fails (namely, if installing the modified model would change the `spack.lock` file) we force a regeneration of the `spack.lock` file and upload this as an artifact as well.

-### I/O for JSON Validator Pipeline
+### JSON Validator Pipeline

-#### Inputs for JSON Validator Pipeline
+#### Inputs

 This pipeline has no explicit inputs.